Frequently Asked Questions

 What happens if my child becomes sick or injured at camp?

 Parents will be notified if the Camp Coordinator feels it is necessary for the camper to be picked up early due to his or her illness or injury.
 In the event of a more serious injury or illness, camp staff will contact medical services.
-Please note all camp staff are CPR and First Aid Certified.
+Please note most camp staff are CPR and First Aid Certified.

 Are early drop off or late pick up services available?